-In Table \ref{table-ex3}, we demonstrate the quantitative results of the ArSSR models with the three different encoder networks on the testing set of the HCP-1200 \cite{HCP-1200} for the SISR tasks of the five isotropic up-sampling scales $k=\lbrace2,\ 2.5,\ 3,\ 3.5,\ 4\rbrace$.
+Figure \ref{figure-ex3} illustrates the qualitative results of the ArSSR models with the three different encoder networks.
+We observe that, compared with the GT image, all the SISR results are less noisy and almost have the same HR fine details, which indicates that the encoder network module does not significantly affect the ArSSR model for the SISR tasks.
+In Table \ref{table-ex3}, we demonstrate the quantitative results of the ArSSR models with the three different encoder networks.
 In terms of PSNR and SSIM \cite{SSIM}, the ArSSR model with the ResCNN \cite{ResCNN} encoder network achieves the highest scores for all the scales.
 In terms of LPIPS \cite{LPIPS} and PSI \cite{PSI}, the ArSSR model with the RDN \cite{RDN} encoder network obtains the best performance for all the scales.
 While for LPC-SI \cite{LPC-SI}, the ArSSR model with the SRResNet \cite{SRGAN} encoder network produces the highest scores for all the scales.
 In summary, the three models achieve very close SR performance.
 These quantitative results further suggest that the ArSSR model is not significantly affected by the encoder network module.